 In addition, governments are also experimenting with blockchain-based registries.
 Some of the most well-known use cases of blockchain technology in real estate are those covering the tokenization of properties and blockchain-based registries.

 The German real estate company Tigris Immobilien GmbH partnered with Black Manta Capital Partners in 2020, with the goal of tokenizing high-end properties located in Berlin with a value estimated to be around $12 million.
 The project includes around 2000 m² of real estate, most of which are individual apartments.
 Parts of the properties will be financed via a real estate token offering (RETO).

 Usually, investments in similar projects require hundreds of thousands of euros in investments.
 However, the minimum investment for RETO is only $500.
 In addition, investors will receive dividends from the initial and subsequent sale of apartments, they will gain preference during the sale, and will receive around 20 percent of the total profit of the project.

-While this project is reserved for German and Austrian investors, Black Manta Capital Partners will carry out more token offerings throughout 2020.
+While this project is reserved for German and Austrian investors, Black Manta Capital Partners carried out more token offerings throughout 2020.

 Benefits of the Initiative:

 - An easier way to finance the project.